jksprattler/jennas-runbooks/Azure/bazure-tf-ad-rbac-pt2.md

 ### Topics Covered:

 - GH Actions SPN creation and permission configurations done in Terraform
-- GH Actions SPN gets further locked down with reduced privileges from Subscription Owner to specific API Reader level permissions
+- GH Actions SPN gets further locked down with reduced privileges from Subscription Owner to Reader and from User Admin to specific API Reader level permissions
 - Azure AD Users managed by a Terraform for_each meta-argument using data populated into a CSV file
 - Azure AD Group members assigned using Terraform for_each meta-argument against users assigned to a specific Department